kaaengine/kaa/docs/reference/geometry.rst

 .. classmethod:: BoundingBox.from_points(points)

-    Creates a BoundingBox from two points.
-The :code:`points` must be a list of two :class:`geometry.Vector` instances.
-The first point in the list will become BoundingBox's min_x and min_y while the second one will become max_x and max_y
+    Creates a BoundingBox from points.
+The :code:`points` must be a list of :class:`geometry.Vector` instances, representing point coordinates.

+    If :code:`points` list is empty, it will return bounding box with NaN values.

+    If :code:`points` list has 1 point, it behaves exactly like :meth:`BoundingBox.single_point`

+    If :code:`points` list has 2 or more points, it will return smallest box which contains all provided points.

 Instance properties: